alphaX86/alphaX86/README.md

 I'm Aadhitya A, student developer, nerd, gamer, open source and ML Enthusiast.
 I just thought I could give myself an intro 😂.
 Anyways, it's nice to meet you all! 👋👋

+Here are my facts to be more clear:
 - 🔭 I’m currently working on ML, Full Stack and any other open source type.
 - 🌱 I’m currently learning the basics of open source program, ML and any topic that makes me interested!
 - 👯 I’m looking to collaborate on any open source project (coz I'm interested 👍)

 - 💬 Ask me about anything.
 I'll try to sort them of course!
-- 📫 How to reach me: Through Discord (Duo-x#0703) or through my mail (Just ask me in the issues for more)
+- 📫 How to reach me: Through Discord (Duo-x#0703) or through other platforms below.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I'M A NERD and I ADMIT IT!😂😂😂

 Want to reach me for more?
-Sure!

 [LinkedIn](https://linkedin.com/in/aadhitya-a-5549781a3)